bwbolt/m0-paired-challenge/challenge/index.md

 2. The Man in the Sea
 3. Extreme Ownership
 4. Breaking Buds
-5. Existentialism is a Humanism
+5. Existentialism is a Humanism (great read)

 # Workflow